Long after initial repair and repainting, the bungalow is weathering well |

 because when three layers of roofing masking an underlying structure are removed, such

-look – a distinctive regional arts-and-crafts touch consistent with west coast
+look – a distinctive regional Arts-and-Crafts touch consistent with west coast

 bungalow design.